-Q: Is the Community Emergency Aid Fund meant to help us prevent furloughs if we cannot be in residence in the fall?
+Q: Is the Community Emergency Aid Fund meant to help us prevent furloughs if we cannot be in residence in the spring?
 Is the HMC Community Emergency Aid Fund something staff, students, and faculty in need can apply to or is it intended to support the operating budget?
+What is the EERF?

 Q: My daughter is in the process of getting braces, and I don’t know how this is going to work with our benefits if we have layoffs or furloughs.